 7. They help you get paid in-full and on time

-Plus, with automated invoicing, you can rest assured that all payments are accounted for and properly documented.
+Plus, with automated invoicing, all payments are accounted for and properly documented.
 In fact, you and your clients can even download past invoices directly from the client portal.
 So if you need to provide an invoice to a client for accounting purposes, it’s as easy as clicking a button.